 Northern parts of Florida tend to be considerably cooler, which makes summer a popular time of year to visit.
 Winter temperatures range from mild to surprisingly cold.
 Snow is not exactly common, but it has been known to fall.

 When is hurricane season in Florida?

-Florida’s hurricane season runs from June to November each year, peaking between August and October.
+Florida’s hurricane season runs from June to November each year, peaking between mid-August and mid-October.

 When to visit Florida, month by month

 January is the coolest month of the year in Florida, with average lows of around 49 F (around 10 C) in Orlando.
 However, temperatures in the middle of the day can hit 74 F in the Florida Keys (around 23 C), making it possible to spend plenty of time exploring the great outdoors.